-We have discussed some good Project Management tips in our Valentine’s Day Blog as a Project post, and we have gone over some great traits of Project Managers with our Project Management Traits of an Athlete in previous blogs.
+We have discussed some good Project Management tips in our Valentine’s Day Blog as a Project post, and we have gone over some great traits of Project Managers with our Project Management Traits of an Athlete.
 You might be noticing a trend that PM principles can be related to many different events in life.
 Here are some core principles that you should be using when planning a vacation this summer!

 Setting goals for vacations can be a fun group objective with your family members.
 Some goals might be but are definitely not limited to: